How to Find the Best Protein Powder Without Sunflower Oil

 What Is Sunflower Oil?

-Sunflower oil is a type of seed oil extracted from sunflower seeds.
+Sunflower oil is an ultra-processed seed oil extracted from sunflower seeds.

 Why Is Sunflower Oil in Protein Powder?

-Sunflower oil, especially high oleic sunflower oil, is often added to protein powder to improve texture and shelf-stability.
+Some manufacturers add sunflower oil, particularly high oleic sunflower oil, to protein powder to improve texture and extend shelf life.

 Is Sunflower Oil Bad for You?

-Sunflower seeds can be found in nature, whereas sunflower oil cannot.
+Whereas sunflower seeds can be found in nature, making sunflower oil requires extensive processing using chemical solvents such as hexane.

 Product Quiz